 I love how tender and moist the steak becomes when cooked all day in the Crock-pot.
 I use a lean, grass-fed, organic flank steak.
-I love using the leftovers to make a burrito the next day.
-I scoop the leftover rice, steak and beans onto a tortilla, roll it up, and lunch is ready.
+The leftovers make a great burrito the next day.
+Just scoop the leftover rice, steak and beans onto a tortilla, roll it up, and lunch is ready.

 Crock-Pot Tex-Mex Steak and Beans